 Students must satisfactorily complete the theory and the clinical (precepted) aspects of the course, as detailed in the course syllabus and in compliance with related policies, to earn a passing course grade.
 A satisfactory evaluation by the preceptor is required for completion of the course and an entered course grade.
 If a student does not satisfactorily meet the requirements of one aspect of the course (theory or clinical), the entire course must be repeated.
 A course grade is not earned until requirements of both the theory and clinical (precepted experience) aspects of the course are satisfactorily completed.
+If a student does not satisfactorily meet the requirements of one aspect of the course (theory or clinical), the entire course must be repeated of the course are satisfactorily completed.
 If a student does not satisfactorily meet the requirements of one aspect of the course (theory or clinical), the entire course must be repeated.